vime-js/vime/CONTRIBUTING.md

 When you've finished writing up the component and testing it, run the `npm run build` command to build/update the `readme.md` file for it.
 Write a small description about the component and add an example using it above the `<-- Auto Generated Below -->` comment.

+> TIP: You can press "p" when running unit tests with Jest to filter which tests are run.

 ## 📖 Documentation